Stains Don't Have to Be Annoying

 Most of us have trouble removing stains from our clothes.
-However, if you take action immediately, they can be easy to remove, as the longer you let the stain be, the tougher it will be to remove.
+However, if you take action immediately, they can be easy to remove.
+The longer you let the stain be, the tougher it will be to remove, so it's important to act quickly.

 Don't Use Hot Water to Remove Stains